wallarm/product-documentation/docs/2.18/admin-en/configure-ip-blocking-en.md

 # Blocking by IP Address

 Typically, blocking malicious requests on a request‑by‑request basis is preferable than blocking by IP addresses.
-However, in some cases, using IP blacklists is necessary.
+However, in some cases, using IP denylists is necessary.

-IP blacklists should be used in the following cases:
+IP denylists should be used in the following cases:

 * There is a need to reduce system load that was caused by the analysis of malicious requests.
 * Traffic processing is performed asynchronously.